-Forget faffing about with dates or flax eggs or coconut sugar – which a lot of vegan dessert recipes seem to call for – these cookies use only ingredients that non-vegans would want to have in their store cupboard anyway.
+What's great about these cookies is that they use only ingredients that even non-vegans would want to have in their store cupboard anyway.

-All you need is to mix a few basic ingredients in one bowl, meaning they’re also super quick and easy to make, even easier than regular cookies!
-Definitely no need for a food processor, which lots of healthy/vegan recipes tend to require.
+All you need is to mix a few basic ingredients in one bowl, meaning they're super quick and easy to make, maybe even easier than regular cookies!

-These chocolate chip orange cookies were inspired by the Green & Black’s Maya Gold bar – dark chocolate “infused with a twist of orange and delicate spices”.
+These chocolate chip orange cookies were inspired by the flavours of Green & Black's Maya Gold bar: dark chocolate "infused with a twist of orange and delicate spices".

-So, I decided to use orange peel and dark chocolate – a classic combination, with Biscoff spread as a butter substitute, as it adds a lovely delicately spiced flavour.
+So, I decided to use orange extract and dark chocolate (a classic combination), with Biscoff spread as a butter substitute, as it adds a lovely delicately spiced flavour.

 I first came across Biscoff spread in France, where they call it Speculoos.
-Not only is it ridiculously addictive, its flavour is very versatile and works well in a wide range of desserts.
+Its flavour is versatile and works well in a wide range of desserts.

 You can also add extra spices, such as cinnamon or nutmeg, depending on your preference!